Bizval Indicator Report

 ---|---|---|

-Bizval Indicator records a positive result in March 2025
+Bizval Indicator maintains positive trajectory in June 2025

-The Bizval Indicator continues its trend into positive territory with an indicator of 386 recorded in March 2025, up from 354 a year ago representing an increase of 8.9%.
+The Bizval Indicator maintained its positive trend in the June 2025 quarter with an indicator reading of 397, up from 350 one year ago, representing an increase of 13.5%.

 General Economic Indicators